-- state the name and residential or business address of each person who made the submission (no postal box details will be accepted)
+- state the name and residential or business street address of each person who made the submission (no postal box details will be accepted)

-To help you with your submission, you can use the (optional) notice of submission form.
+To help with your submission, you can use the (optional) notice of submission form.

-Anyone who makes a properly made submission on an impact assessment application can appeal against council's decision on the development application.
+Anyone who makes a 'properly made' submission on an impact assessment application can appeal against council's decision on the development application.

 Council will write to submitters to let you know when the appeal period begins and ends.
 The submitter can only lodge an appeal within the submitter appeal period.